ensunpak/redfall_sentiment_analysis/README.md

 <img src="https://github.com/ensunpak/redfall_sentiment_analysis/blob/main/img/top_10_occuring_words.png" width=450>

 The trend of the relative composition of the daily tweets was examined.
-This would be an appropriate approach to determine the sentiment trend of the tweets over the observation window, given that the daily samples size of tweets is not consistent.
+This would be an appropriate approach to determine the sentiment trend of the tweets over the observation window, given that the daily sample size of tweets is not consistent.

 <img src="https://github.com/ensunpak/redfall_sentiment_analysis/blob/main/img/sentiment_dist_ts.png" width=900>